-Working with clients and third parties, SFA has a long track record of providing technical due diligence and financial modelling support to help secure future funding from investors and lenders.
+Working with clients and third parties, SFA has a long track record of providing technical due diligence and financial modelling support to secure future funding.

-Clients have used SFA to provide the analytical link with banks and financial institutions to support PGM investment decision-making and provide robust market support.
+Clients have used SFA to provide the analytical link with banks and financial institutions to support investment decision making and provide robust market support.

-SFA has supported numerous client listings by providing an independent view of the PGM markets to help secure capital from potential investors.
+SFA has supported numerous client listings by providing an independent view of the lithium, nickel and cobalt markets to help secure capital from potential investors.

-Our PGM peer-group benchmarking is unrivalled, providing you with a detailed understanding of which assets are outperforming and which are most at risk.
+SFA's battery metals benchmarking is unrivalled, providing you with a detailed understanding of which assets are outperforming and those most at risk.

-SFA can provide accurate short-, medium- and long-term PGM price forecasts to support your business plans and contract negotiations, backed by our extensive supply and demand databases.
+SFA provides accurate short- to long-term metal price forecasts to support your business plans and contract negotiations, backed by our extensive market research.

-SFA regularly supports its clients on global roadshows to assist on capital raisings and converse with fund managers, institutional investors and family wealth officers.
+SFA regularly supports clients on roadshows to assist on capital raisings and converse with fund managers, institutional investors and family wealth offices.

 SFA works closely with value chain players to understand how materially significant ESG issues can be integrated into their wider company strategy.

-SFA delivers detailed insights into the effects of new automotive technologies on PGM demand for light-duty, heavy-duty, off-road and fuel cell vehicles to meet government emission targets.
+SFA delivers detailed insights into market risks of automotive technologies for light-duty, heavy-duty, off-road and fuel cell vehicles to meet emission targets.